cmeeren/Felicity/DOCUMENTATION.md

 4. Validate preconditions
 5. `BeforeUpdate`
 6. Custom setters
-7. Normal field setters (only those not already used in custom setters)
+7. Normal field setters (only those not already used in custom setters), including setter-specific context transformations, if specified (see section TODO)
 8. `AfterUpdate`
 9. `ModifyResponse`